 The Passion Game Plan: Living The Best Student-Athlete Life

-Student-athletes balance three main worlds that require maximum effort, character, and integrity: school world, sports world, and social world.
-If not handled with care, the demand can be overwhelming, stressful, and a bit intimidating.
-Being a former Division I student-athlete, Tony understands the core struggles that today’s student-athletes face.
-This keynote tackles those struggles head-on and walks student-athletes through tactics on personal branding, character development, and passionate effort.
+Student-athletes balance three main worlds: school world, sports world, and social world.
+If not handled with care and intentionality, the demands can be overwhelming, stressful, and a bit intimidating.
+As a former Division I basketball player, Tony understands the potential threats to the well being of today’s student-athletes.
+Through experience and evidence based approaches, he has developed strategies that are needed to pivot with passion and remain balanced .
+This keynote tackles the top struggles of the student-athlete community head-on and walks athletes through tactics on protecting passion amidst current turbulence and uncertainty.

 Student-athletes will identify their biggest areas for improvement.

-Student-athletes will learn the importance of healthily balancing school, sports, and social.
+Student-athletes will learn the importance of healthily balancing school, sports, and social worlds.

-Student-athletes will gain practical strategy on establishing, maintaining, and advancing personal brands, good character, and effort during their years as a collegiate student-athlete.
+Student-athletes will gain practical strategy on establishing, maintaining, and advancing personal brands, good character, and effort during their years as collegiate student-athletes.

-Student-athletes will gain insight into making a productive transition from college athletics to life after graduation (profession, career).
+Student-athletes will gain insight into making a productive transition from college athletics to life after graduation (soft and hard skills).